monti-apm/monti-apm-agent/README.md

 ### Compatibility

-The agent is Compatible with:
+`montiapm:agent` is compatible with:

 - Meteor 1.4 and newer
 - Internet Explorer 9 and newer web browsers
-- Can be used with [Monti APM](https://montiapm.com/) or the open source version of Kadira, though many new features are not supported by Kadira.
+- Can be used with [Monti APM](https://montiapm.com/) or the open sourced version of Kadira, though many new features are not supported by Kadira

-Some features require newer Meteor versions or newer browsers.
-Unsupported features are automatically disabled.
-For example, monitoring incoming HTTP requests is only enabled with Meteor 1.7 or newer.
+Features that require a newer version of Meteor are only enabled when using a supported version.
+For example, monitoring incoming HTTP requests is automatically enabled when the app uses Meteor 1.7 or newer.

 ### Auto Connect